baishev1/triton-int8-gemm/README.md

 <img src="results/tflops_M16384_K2048.png" width="700"/>

-Triton INT8 reaches **30–33 TOPS**, consistently outperforming cuBLAS FP16.
+Triton INT8 reaches **0.06–0.065 TFLOPS**, slightly outperforming PyTorch FP16 on these shapes.
+This is limited by the test environment and not representative of peak GPU throughput.

 ---